 A cover letter template is just a guide

-There’s one biggest problem with even the best cover letter template – it’s too broad.
+Even the best cover letter template is too broad.

 All that a cover letter template does is hit all of the necessary general points for a hypothetical candidate in your field.
 There’s no way it can make your application sparkle like a personalized one can.